ironicbadger/pms-wiki/docs/installation/manual-install.md

 00 01 * * * python3 /opt/snapraid-runner/snapraid-runner.py -c /opt/snapraid-runner/snapraid-runner.conf && curl -fsS --retry 3 https://hc-ping.com/123-1103-xyz-abc-123 > /dev/null
 ```

+!!! info
+    During a sync SnapRAID will write a `.content` file to `/var/` and will therefore require write access to the this directory.
+Running via `sudo` or as `root` is a simple, reliable solution here.

 With cron, it is a good idea to be as explicit as possible when it comes to file paths.
 Never rely on relative paths or the `PATH` variable.
 Perhaps you also noticed that there is a healthcheck configured at `hc-ping.com`.